Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 As data scientists, if we lose this critical information, we are no more valuable than any LLM.
 Hopefully this blog post was informational enough to cover all the facets of each model, such that you could begin using any of them.
 There are many more models (both linear and machine learning) that I chose not to include; these were just some of the most common that I have learned about and used in practice.
 Never stop learning all you can about all the models you can.

 Once again, thank you for reading this (long and tedious) blog post!
-I hope you found something in here valuable in your pursuit of learning.
+I hope you found something in here to be of value in your pursuit of learning.
 Please read my next [blog post]("https://talmage-hilton.github.io/Stat-386-Blog/blog/modeling-practice/"), where I apply all these models to a real-world dataset and compare their performance.